Hell-Bent for Leather

 - Deadline Summonner has Mamoru's Werewolf, who dons a leather jacket and not much else.

 - When she still had Red She-Hulk power, Betty Ross wore black leather suit that sometimes wouldn't torn up when she's transformed.
+Though it was often unzipped.

 - The Authority's Midnighter.
 Head to toe.